-Nor is this article intended to warn you about how you’re probably destined to be a couch potato all winter, especially if it gets cold wherever you are.
+This is not intended to warn you about how you’re probably destined to be a couch potato all winter, especially if it gets cold wherever you are.

 Here’s how to get going:

 Tell the voice of self-criticism to be quiet.
-Feeling like you’ve hit bottom, and can’t possibly be any lazier, can be one way to get yourself moving.
-On the other hand, all that self-criticism could just lead to feeling like you’re too far gone to even start (not true!).
+Feeling like you’ve hit bottom and can’t possibly be any lazier can be one way to get yourself moving.
+On the other hand, all that self-criticism could lead to feeling like you’re too far gone to even start (not true!).
 Intention is the first step toward change.

 Start with deciding what’s realistic.
 Only on TV is staying active all about preparing for the next marathon.
 Take a look at your limitations as well as what’s possible.
 Whether it’s running, walking, moving your arms, lifting your legs, or some combination, approach upping your activity level with awareness of how your body is most likely to cooperate, as well as benefit.
 Don’t set yourself up for disappointment or injury.
 If you haven’t already done this, having a talk with your healthcare provider is strongly recommended.

 Find an activity you enjoy.
 Do an inventory of the things you enjoy that involve some kind of movement.
 Little things, big things.
 Chores like vacuuming the living room, fun things like taking a walk or bowling.
-Again, keep in mind any limitations you might have, as well as the weather.
-Even pacing back and forth, or doing arm lifts with a can of tomatoes while you watch TV, will up your activity level.
-Keep in mind that staying active doesn’t have to involve doing exercises.
+Keep in mind any limitations you might have, as well as the weather.
+Even pacing back and forth, or doing arm lifts with a can of tomatoes while you watch TV, will up your activity level if you're currently at zero.
+Keep in mind that staying active doesn’t always have to involve doing exercises.
 Though it might.